missing the openinG

 LACK OF PROGRESS TO DATE

 Below its Status Report the MWCC website lists the milestones of its “progress”.
+It does not report on its calumnies.
 Here are the project’s millstones, bad press and lack of progress.